Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Case Studies: Validation and Results

-We solve the OPP problem for each of test cases and under the different discretization methods while being constrained by the number of PMUs $(p)$ that is to be employed within the network.
-The maximum number of PMUs to be installed for each of the test cases is taken as $p = \{0.2, 0.4, 0.6, 0.8\} \times n_p$.
-That is for example for $\mr{case}$-$\mr{9}$ we have $n_p =9$, then for $p=0.2\times n_p$ we want to employ 2 PMUs within the network.
-The optimal PMU placements over the generator and load buses node locations for the each of the test cases and under different discretization methods are given in Fig.~\ref{fig:case_200-OPP}.
+We now solve the OPP problem, posed as~\textbf{P5}, according to the framework outlined in Section~\ref{sec:OPP_Frame}.
+We solve the OPP problem for each of the test cases and under the different discretization methods while being constrained by the number of PMUs $p$ that is to be employed within the network.
+The maximum number of PMUs to be installed for each of the test cases is taken as $p = \mr{ceil}(\eta \times n_p)$, where PMU bus ratio $\eta \in \{0.2, 0.4, 0.6, 0.8,1\} $.
+That is, for example while considering $\mr{case}$-$\mr{9}$ the number of potential PMU buses is $n_p =9$.
+Thus, the required number of PMUs to place within the network is $p=2$ for a ratio $\eta =0.2$.
+A PMU ratio $\eta = 1$ means that PMUs are to placed on all potential buses within the network, that is, $p=n_p$.
+The OPP considering both generator and load buses locations for each of the test cases and under different discretization methods are given in Fig.~\ref{fig:case_200-OPP} (Appendix~\ref{apdx:OPP}).